About Me

 Philosophy of Education

-I believe every child has the right to a free quality public education regardless of their ability level, learning style, primary language, what they look like, where they come from, how or if they worship, who they love or how they identify.
-Education is about looking beyond the child’s intellect and seeing the whole child.
-It is about providing students with opportunities to be challenged and still succeed.
-To me the best learning environment is one that celebrates diversity, with students and staff all coming from different backgrounds to teach and learn from one another.
-I also believe that education starts at birth.
-Within weeks of my children being born I had them registered for ECFE classes at The Family Center here in Bloomington and they continued classes there all the way through preschool.
-As a special education teacher I know the importance of preschool because I've seen first hand the positive impact it makes in a child's success in school.
-I also feel that our schools need to keep pace with a rapidly advancing world so that our kids can graduate high school with the skills necessary to be successful in either college or carrier.
-To do this we need to expose children to experiences beyond traditional academics with enrichment activities including: Tech-Ed, Vo-Tech, the Arts, music and sports.
+I believe every child has the right to a free, quality public education, irrespective of their ability level, learning style, primary language, race, country of origin, their religious beliefs or lack thereof, whom they love, or how they identify.
+Education, to me, is about looking beyond a child's intellect to see the whole individual, providing opportunities to be challenged and yet still achieve success.
+The optimal learning environment is one that actively celebrates diversity, where students and staff from all walks of life teach and learn from one another.
+Recognizing that education begins at birth, I ensured my own children were enrolled in ECFE classes at The Pond Center here in Bloomington from infancy through preschool.
+As a special education teacher, I have witnessed firsthand the profound positive impact of early childhood education on a child's subsequent success in school by building foundational skills and fostering social-emotional growth.
+Furthermore, I feel our schools must keep pace with a rapidly advancing world to ensure our graduates possess the skills necessary for success in college or a career.
+To achieve this, we need to expose children to experiences beyond traditional academics through enriching activities including Computer Science, Vocational and Technical Education, the Arts, Music, and Sports.

 Personal